logsdon-lab/CDR-Finder/README.md

 Adapted and distributed by @fkmastrorosa, @wharvey31, and @koisland.

 This is done by:
-- Extracting the sequence of interest
+- Extracting the sequence of interest.
-- Intersect the sequence with its methylation data
+- Intersect the sequence with its methylation data.
-- Bin the region of interest into 5 kbp windows and calculate their mean methylation percentage
+- Bin the region of interest into 5 kbp windows and calculate the mean methylation percentage.
 - Run RepeatMasker on the sequence of interest to identify regions containing alpha-satellite repeats (ALR/Alpha)
 - For each alpha-satellite containing region:
     * Merge consecutive bins.
-    * Detect valleys in average methylation percentage based on relative height and prominence.
+    * Detect valleys in average methylation percentage based on relative prominence.
+    * Check sides of each found CDR, filtering other CDRs, to calculate its relative height.
+    * Optionally, extend edges to mean signal and some number of standard deviations to get missed peaks.
     * Optionally, merge adjacent detected CDRs.